 Tabernacle / Tent of Meeting

+The Tabernacle is the portable sanctuary built to divine specifications, serving as the earthly dwelling of God's presence among Israel during the wilderness wanderings - patterned after heavenly realities Enoch witnessed.
 In the pseudepigraphal traditions that expand upon the biblical narrative of revelation at Sinai, the portable sanctuary emerges as a divinely ordained structure whose design originates in heavenly patterns rather than human invention.
 The Book of Jubilees presents this dwelling as central to the renewal of the covenant, with God instructing Moses on Mount Sinai to record its specifications so that Israel might construct it precisely according to the model shown in the heavenly realm.
 This emphasis underscores the sanctuary not merely as a temporary tent but as the earthly counterpart to an eternal order, ensuring that divine presence remains accessible amid the people’s journey through the wilderness and beyond.
 Jubilees further highlights the meticulous attention given to the sanctuary’s construction and its perpetual service, portraying the Tabernacle as a safeguard against the defilement that had previously corrupted the earth.
 Specific passages, such as Jubilees 1:27 and the surrounding instructions in the opening chapter, stress that the structure must be erected according to exact heavenly measurements, with its rituals and furnishings serving as an unbroken link to the primordial order established at creation.
 The text insists on the sanctuary’s enduring role across generations, framing its service as an eternal ordinance that transcends the immediate Exodus events and anticipates future restoration.
 Within the broader Enochian corpus, visions of heavenly temples and thrones, as seen in 1 Enoch 14, provide the archetypal backdrop for understanding the earthly Tabernacle.
 Enoch’s ascent reveals a celestial house of crystal and fire whose architecture prefigures the Tabernacle’s layout, suggesting that Moses received not an original design but a copy of preexisting divine realities.
 This connection reinforces the idea that the sanctuary functions as a bridge between the fallen world and the unchanging heavenly realm.
 References in the Book of Jasher supplement these accounts by detailing the practical assembly of the structure from materials gathered in the wilderness, illustrating how the community’s obedience to the revealed pattern enabled the divine presence to dwell among them.
 Together these texts present the Tabernacle as both a historical necessity and a theological symbol of covenant fidelity.

 Details